 Average temperatures throughout the year are between 23ºC and 30ºC.
 The average humidity is never below 80%.

-Panama City has the advantage of Tocumen International Airport’s weather station that supply all the detail.
+Panama City has the advantage of Tocumen International Airport’s weather station that supplies all the detail.
 Such detail and graphs are not readily available for most other destinations.

 Home to the second largest expats community in Panama, Coronado is a well-developed community along Panama’s Pacific Coast.